VladimirZadorozhny/BooksMarketManagmentSpringCore/README.md

    ./mvnw spring-boot:run   for Linux/macOS or Windows PowerShell and mvnw.cmd spring-boot:run  for Windows CMD

-Flyway will auto‑create tables and insert demo data on the first run.
+Flyway will automatically create tables and insert demo data on the first run.

-Note: You can still use the original script src/main/resources/sql/booksMarket.sql to reset a DB manually, but Flyway is the default way.
+Note: While \`src/main/resources/sql/booksMarket.sql\` can still be used to manually reset the database, Flyway is the recommended approach for migrations.

 ---

 ### Configuration notes
-application.properties reads DB settings from environment variables with safe defaults: spring.datasource.url=${DB_URL:jdbc:mysql://localhost:3307/booksmarket}
+The \`application.properties\` file reads database settings from environment variables, providing safe defaults: spring.datasource.url=${DB_URL:jdbc:mysql://localhost:3307/booksmarket}
    spring.datasource.username=${DB_USER:user1}
    spring.datasource.password=${DB_PASSWORD:user1}